 - You can use a premium plugin (I’ve included a list of those below) to copy and migrate your theme and plugins.

 - You can reinstall all plugin and theme files from-scratch in Multisite (at least the ones that don’t already exist).

 - You can copy the files from your wp-content folder on the single site’s server and into the corresponding Multisite’s folders for this subdomain.
-To do this, make sure you know what the ID number is for your new subdomain.
+To do this, make sure you know the ID number for your new subdomain.

 Once your subdomain has all themes and plugins activated, configure and customize them to your liking.